Filtrer

 George Bernard Shaw (1856 - 1950) was an Irish playwright, critic, and political activist, best known for his works `Man and Superman', `Pygmalion' and `Saint Joan'.
 He was awarded the Nobel Prize in Literature in 1925.

 Julius Henry `Groucho' Marx (1890 - 1977) was an American comedian, actor, and writer, regarded as one of America's greatest comedians and a master of the one-liner.
-He is most famous for his Marx Brothers films, including `A Night at the Opera' and `Duck Soup'.
+He is most famous for his Marx Brothers films, including `A Night at the Opera -

 500 Quotes of Humour